-A request by Marla Battles (agent), on behalf of Battles Holdings LLC (owner), for approval of a Conditional Use Permit (CUP) to allow to allow the dwelling at 212 Park De Ville Drive to be used as a short-term rental for a maximum of 8 transient guests for up to 210-nights annually subject to the conditional use standards in Sec.
-29-6.4(m)(2).
-The approximately 0.33-acre subject site is located in the R-1 (One-family Dwelling) district southeast of the intersection of Park De Ville Drive and West Worley Street, and includes the address 212 Park De Ville Drive.
+A request by Marla Battles (agent), on behalf of Battles Holdings, LLC (owner), for approval of a Conditional Use permit (CUP) to allow the dwelling at 212 Park De Ville Drive to be used as a short-term rental for a maximum of eight transient guests for up to 210-nights annually subject to the conditional use standards in Section 29-6.4(m)(2).
+The approximately 0.33-acre subject site is located in the R-1 (One-family Dwelling) district southeast of the intersection of Park De Ville Drive and West Worley Street, and includes the address 212 Park Deville Drive.